Trump warns U.S. "will take very strong action" if Iran hangs protesters

 President Trump threatened to "take very strong action" if Iranian authorities begin hanging anti-government protesters this week.

 "We will take very strong action.
-If they do such a thing, we will take very strong action," Mr. Trump told "CBS Evening News" anchor Tony Dokoupil during an exclusive network interview in Dearborn, Michigan, airing Tuesday night.
+If they do such a thing, we will take very strong action," Mr. Trump told "CBS Evening News" anchor Tony Dokoupil during an exclusive network interview in Dearborn, Michigan, that aired Tuesday night.

 Mr. Trump said he's aware a "pretty substantial number" of people have been killed over the more than two weeks of demonstrations.
 Sources tell CBS News at least 12,000 — and possibly upwards of 20,000 — are now feared dead, as videos show body bags lined up at a morgue in Tehran.